Quasi-Einstein structures and Hitchin's equations: Topology of quasi-Einstein 2-manifolds

-In this section we consider the topology of compact quasi-Einstein surfaces and, more generally, of compact solutions to the generalised extremal horizon equations (\ref{gehe}) introduced in \cite{KL24}.
-We present a proof of Theorem \ref{toprig} that uses the Poincaré-Hopf theorem and is based on a careful analysis of the zeros of a vector field $X$ solving the GEHE.
+In this section we consider the topology of compact quasi-Einstein 2-manifolds and, more generally, of compact solutions to the generalised extremal horizon equations (\ref{gehe}) introduced in \cite{KL24}.
+We present a proof of Theorem \ref{toprig} that uses the Poincaré-Hopf theorem and is based on a careful analysis of the zeros of a vector field $X$ solving the generalised extremal horizon equations.

 \begin{theorem}\textup{(Poincaré-Hopf)} Let $X$ be a vector field on a closed manifold $M$ having only isolated zeros.
 Then the Euler characteristic $\chi(M)$ equals the sum of the indices of the zeros of $X$. \end{theorem} Recall that the index of $X$ at an isolated zero $p$ may be defined as follows: let $D$ be a closed ball around $p$ (of dimension $n = \text{dim } M$) contained in a coordinate chart such that $p$ is the only zero of $X$ in $D$.
 Using the chart to view $X$ as a map $D \to \R^n$, the index at $p$ is the topological degree of the map $X/\vert X \vert: \partial D \to S^{n-1}$.